peter-p-prat/GatsbyHotel/README.md

-[Here](http://producthuntclonebypeter.netlify.app//) you can check this Landing Page developed by me.
+[Here](https://hotelgatsbycms.vercel.app/) you can check this proyect developed by me.

 ## Frontend